Part 3 of a three-part series on intake operations: Response Time | Form Design | Follow-Up

 The Highest-Leverage Investment

-If your firm generates leads and retains clients, the single highest-leverage investment you can make is not more ad spend.
-It's not a new directory listing.
-It's not a better website.
+If your firm generates leads and retains clients, the single highest-leverage investment may not be more ad spend, a new directory listing, or a better website.

-It's making sure every lead that enters your pipeline gets a structured, consistent follow-up sequence — multiple attempts, across multiple channels, over a defined period — with nothing falling through the cracks.
+It may be making sure every lead that enters your pipeline gets a structured, consistent follow-up sequence: multiple attempts, across multiple channels, over a defined period, with each step tracked.

-The leads you're already paying for are worth more than you're currently extracting from them.
-The gap between what you're spending on lead generation and what you're retaining from those leads is almost certainly larger than you think.
-Closing that gap doesn't require a bigger budget.
-It requires a better system for working the leads you already have.
+The leads you are already paying for are probably worth more than the current workflow captures.
+The gap between lead generation spend and retained-client outcomes is often larger than firms think.
+Closing that gap does not require a bigger budget.
+It requires a better system for working the leads already in the pipeline.

 More leads is the expensive fix.
-Faster, more consistent follow-up is the operational fix.
-The operational fix almost always produces better returns.
+Faster, more consistent follow-up is the operational fix, and it almost always produces better returns.